freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-354-distances-in-a-bees-honeycomb/index.md

 ---
-title: Problem 354: Distances in a bee's honeycomb
+title: Distances in a bee's honeycomb
 ---
 ## Problem 354: Distances in a bee's honeycomb